josewhitetower/css-flexbox-playlist/README.md

 **Today's Progress**:
 1. Today I learnt about Flex wrap.
+2. Create a menu with the property `justify-content`.

 **Thoughts**:
 1. The container must have the property `flex-flow:wrap` it makes it responsive.